 I’m a proactive and creative trauma therapist living in Macclesfield, Cheshire.
 I want the work we do together to feel safe for you and not risk re-traumatising you.
 I’ll be clear with you about the pace we set and the areas we’ll work on.

-In my practice, I use my core training as a person-centred therapist along with creative tools and other techniques to help you to discover or identify your feelings and to find suitable coping mechanisms.
+I’m a person-centred therapist, so I trust you to lead sessions with what you want to bring.
+I offer talking therapy, and I also use creative tools and other techniques to help you discover or identify your feelings and find suitable coping mechanisms.

-I can offer practical resources to help you to understand what’s happening, support you in developing healthier coping strategies, gain insight into your thoughts and feelings, and take back control of your life.
-You don’t need to tell me what happened.
-However we can talk through your experiences if it’s helpful.
-I will ensure this is done safely and at a pace that works for you.
+If you have experienced difficulty in your past, you don’t need to tell me what happened.
+However, we can discuss your experiences if that would be helpful.
+I will ensure that this is done safely and at a pace that suits you.

 A lot of the work I do with trauma and neurodivergence is about working in the present – helping you to stabilise your nervous system, to understand your emotions, supporting you and building your capacity to tolerate challenges.
-I hope to help you regain your resilience and rediscover who you are.
+I hope to help you regain your resilience and rediscover your true self.
 You will find my qualifications below, if you’re interested.

 Qualifications and training